CathyJia/codepoetry/README.md

 # First phase

-turning and turning in the widening gyre
+urning and turning in the widening gyre

-the falcon cannot hear the falconer
+The falcon cannot hear the falconer;

-things fall apart; the center cannot hold
+Things fall apart; the centre cannot hold;

+Mere anarchy is loosed upon the world,

+The blood-dimmed tide is loosed, and everywhere

+The ceremony of innocence is drowned;

+The best lack all conviction, while the worst

+Are full of passionate intensity.

 # Second phase